Skip to content

 }

-Declaring a nested generics models 6+
+Declaring nested generics models 6+

-It's also possible to a nested generics models in order to have this type Pagination<Submission<Product>>:
+It's also possible to a nested generics model to have this type Pagination<Submission<Product>>:

 import {Post, Generics, Property, Returns} from "@tsed/schema";